yandex-cloud/docs/en/legal/sla-levels/compute.md

 The transition of two or more Disks from the same placement group to a faulty state in an 8-hour time interval (when after the transition of the first Disk to a faulty state within 8 hours, another Disk from the same group became faulty).

-A failed Disk state means that the Disk goes to the "ERROR" state (the disk state is displayed in the Console or via the <https://cloudil.co.il/docs/cli/quickstart>).
+A failed Disk state means that the Disk goes to the "ERROR" state (the disk state is displayed in the Console or via the <https://nebius.com/il/docs/cli/quickstart>).

 ________________________________________

-Publication date: 10.11.2022
+Publication date: 20.02.2023

+*Previous version of the document: <https://nebius.com/il/docs/legal/archive/sla-levels/compute-20221110>*